Current economic events

 Contributed by: Robert L. Haworth, CFA — Senior Investment Strategist

-We continue to look for equities to grind higher in 2017 due to modest U.S. economic growth and absent a looming recession or widespread inflation.
+While near-term sentiment has weakened, our outlook remains for equities to grind higher in 2017, absent evidence of a looming recession or widespread inflation.

 Contributed by: Terry D. Sandven — Chief Equity Strategist